-As you know, all ad networks require some time to understand the traffic quality and traffic type before it’s algorithm can learn about the users and target appropriate ads.
-So you need to give it at least 7-10 days of time for the eCPM to optimize.
+As you know, all ad networks require some time to understand the traffic quality and traffic type before their algorithm can learn about the users and target appropriate ads.
+So you need to give it at least 7-10 days for the eCPM to optimize.
 During these days you can see a fluctuation in the eCPM.
 As you can see the fill rate is less but the eCPM is high.

 Upon taking a closer look at the demographics, I found that US (eCPM of $9.62) and the UK (eCPM of $4.65) traffic is doing exceptionally great.
-This provides a scope for better understanding of the conversions and the targeting.
+This provides a scope for a better understanding of the conversions and the targeting.

 Following this step, you need to update your payment settings otherwise Facebook will stop running ads as soon as your account reaches $100.
 You need to have a social security number/tax number along with the bank account details (including SWIFT code) so that Facebook can directly deposit the money into your account.
 Let me know if you have any difficulty in setting the payment info.

 A Few Things Worth Discussing